- 10 Year Update Anthony M. Cornicelli’s Hip Resurfacing with Dr. Brooks 2007

 On Sunday, June 4th, I accomplished a goal that I’ve been preparing for over a year.
 I successfully completed my first Tough Mudder.
 I have been physically, mentally and spiritually transformed in the last 12+ months.
 From not even being able to simply run…to now after my hip resurfacing leaping, jumping, running and climbing PAIN FREE !

 Thankful to friends and family who have encouraged and applauded my hip resurfacing through it all!
-Your energy sustained me.
+Your energy … Read the rest

 December 13, 2017

 When I first learned I needed a hip replacement I was 46.
 I thought I was too young and tried waiting it out.
 I started looking for alternatives other than a full hip replacement.
 My journey took me to first getting a cortisone injection.
 This did nothing for me other than have the experience of getting an injection in my groin.
-Next I started doing Bikram yoga to try and gain flexibility in all my joints and hopefully relieve some of the discomfort.
-This helped me gain some flexibility or not lose any more, but this did not get rid of any pain.
-I also tried a chiropractor do see if my alignment was causing any/some of this issue.
-No change.
-My … Read the rest
+Next I started doing Bikram yoga to try and gain flexibility … Read the rest

 August 11, 2014

 Had a BHR on my left hip last Sept 20.
 I had had arthritis from a previous hip fracture accompanied by severe IT/knee pain.
-Post-procedure, everything had been going extremely well–I was following the fairly conservative recovery program prescribed by my doctor (no lifting or weight training, no high impact for a year post surgery) and I felt really perfect, but all of the sudden one day a couple weeks ago, it felt like I had some kind of insect bite on my front quadricep.
-I kept itching it and wondering how a mosquito bit me through my jeans.
-Then I realized what I was feeling was a tingling sensation which eventually became a greater tingling and numbness down the front of … Read the rest
+Post-procedure, everything had been going extremely well–I was following the fairly conservative recovery program prescribed by my doctor (no lifting or weight training, no high impact for a year post surgery) and I felt really perfect, but all of the sudden one day a couple weeks ago, it … Read the rest

 I should have written this article some time ago so others could know my experience with hip resurfacing.
 Dr. Peter Brooks of the Cleveland Clinic performed the surgery to resurface my left hip on January 18, 2012 and I just recently had my five year checkup.
 He used a S&N BHR.
-At that time, I was 74 years old and had been running long distance since about age 55.
-Between 1994 and 2008, I had run seven marathons, including Boston’s 100th running in 1996.
-My last marathon was run in Kosice, Slovakia where I served as the U.S. Ambassador.
+At that time, I was 74 years old and had been running … Read the rest

 30 mile backpacking trip with Scouts.